-They have a standing date, usually at high noon on the fourth Saturday in November.
+They have a standing date, usually at high noon on the last Saturday in November.

 Bo Schembechler and Woody Hayes squared off in The Ten Year War from 1969-78.